On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Numerical examples

 \subsection{Higher dimensional models}

 In this final experiment we assess the accuracy of the barrier-constrained methods as the dimension of the state ($\dx$) and the observations ($\dy$) increase.
 Otherwise, the stochastic Lorenz 96 model parameters are $\sigma_x=\sigma_y=1$ and the continuous-time horizon is $T=10$, with observations collected every $\Delta_o=0.1$ continuous time units.
 For the barrier-based filters, we set $\mu=50$, $\kappa=100$ and $\varrho=4$.
+The schemes are rather robust to the choice of $\kappa$, however $\mu$ needs to be increased for moderate and large $d_x$.